zannloo/tp/docs/DeveloperGuide.md

       Test case: `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu`<br>
       Expected: The deadline task `Assignment 1` will be allocated all students in `grp-001` that does not already have the task.

-    - Prerequisites: There exist at least one student in ProfBook and at least of the students does not have the deadline task, Assignment 1.<br>
+    - Prerequisites: There exist at least one student in ProfBook and at least one of the students does not have the deadline task, Assignment 1.<br>
       Test case: `deadline --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu`<br>
       Expected: The deadline task `Assignment 1` will be allocated to all students under root directory that does not already have the task.